Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 On a pc you use the platform tools, you can download them [Here](https://developer.android.com/studio/releases/platform-tools)

 The Uefi image is the one provided in this same repository, you can find it [Here](https://github.com/Icesito68/Port-Windows-11-Poco-X3-pro/tree/main/Uefi)

+On Pc you will need the platform-tools, you can download [Here](https://developer.android.com/studio/releases/platform-tools)

+This file is required to continue with the installation, you can download [Here](https://www.mediafire.com/file/bvibrl34nawl2wg/msc.sh/file) (The file belongs to gus33000)

+The UEFI Image have been built by this repository, you can download [Here](https://github.com/Icesito68/Port-Windows-11-Poco-X3-pro/tree/main/Uefi)

+You will need a Windows compiled for ARM, choose whatever version you like [Here](https://uupdump.net/)

 # Español